srosenzweig09/resources/README.md

 # resources

-A collection of useful CMS and HEP resources
+A collection of resources that I've found useful while performing experimental high energy research.